Otterton: Village

 The village is located on the east bank of the River Otter, east of the B3178 road and the village of East Budleigh.
 It is about a mile inland of Ladram Bay, on the Jurassic Coast.
-It was first settled by the Saxons and because of its favourable location and rich resources was by 1000 AD the centre of one of the major rural communities in Devon.
+It was first settled by the Saxons, and by 1000 AD had become the centre of one of the major rural communities in Devon because of its favourable location and rich resources.
 Burials in the churchyard ceased in 1986.
 The village, which includes cob and thatched cottages, is described at some length by Pevsner as "an instructive example of local building from the 16th century onwards".
 It is the location of Otterton Mill, a watermill and craft centre.

 The Budleigh Salterton Railway, which was open from 1897 to 1967, ran along the valley of the River Otter.
 The station known as East Budleigh was closer to Otterton, being just over the river from the village.
 The platform and station building survive as a private house.

+The Kings Arms is Otterton's only pub.
+It opened in the 1700s and was rebuilt in 1889.
+Today, it also serves as a restaurant and hotel.